Acropolis at Lindos | Rhodes | A Natural Citadel of Knights

 Amenities for Physically Challenged Visitors

-Unfortunately there is still no access to the acropolis for disabled people.
+Unfortunately there is still no access to Lindos Greece Acropolis for disabled people.